 We also find that occupations with lower wages are more common in the shutdown sectors than elsewhere in the economy and that higher paying jobs are less common in those sectors.
 Consequently, shutdown policies disproportionately affect workers in lower paying jobs.

-Appendix: Shares of employment and wages paid in most exposed sectors, by metropolitan statistical area and nonmetropolitan statistical areas of states
+Table A-2.
+Shares of employment and wages paid in most exposed sectors, by nonmetropolitan statistical areas of states

-ACKNOWLEDGMENTS: We are grateful for helpful comments from Jennifer Cassidy-Gilbert, Mike Dalton, Keenan Dworak-Fisher, Elizabeth Handwerker Weber, Julie Hatch, Joe Piacentini, Dave Piccone, Anne Polivka, Ken Robertson, Dave Talan, and Bill Wiatrowski.
+ACKNOWLEDGMENTS: We are grateful for helpful comments from Jennifer Cassidy-Gilbert, Mike Dalton, Keenan Dworak-Fisher, Elizabeth Weber Handwerker, Julie Hatch, Joe Piacentini, Dave Piccone, Anne Polivka, Ken Robertson, Dave Talan, and Bill Wiatrowski.

 4 Covered employees in the private sector and in state and local governments include most corporate officials, all executives, all supervisory personnel, all professionals, all clerical workers, many farmworkers, all wage earners, all piece workers, and all part-time workers.
 Workers on paid sick leave, paid holiday, paid vacation, and the like are also covered.
 Importantly, the QCEW excludes proprietors, the unincorporated self-employed, unpaid family members, and certain farm and domestic workers from having to report employment data; railroad workers covered by the railroad unemployment insurance system are also excluded.
 The QCEW is an establishment-based survey.
 We obtain firm estimates by grouping establishments with the same federal Employer Identification Number.